- Cost: Free savings account; 0.60% annual fee for Twine investing

 - Lackluster Interest Rate.
 Twine’s saving account aims to make saving consistent for couples.
 However, the saving account isn’t a replacement for a high-yield savings account like you might find with Ally or Capital One.
 This means that you’re leaving money on the table when you use Twine’s low- or zero-interest savings account over more lucrative options.

 - No Android Mobile App.
-Although Twine works on desktop and iOS mobile devices, the lack of an Android app is an obvious downside for Android users who prefer using their smartphone for financial management.
+Although Twine works on desktop and iOS mobile devices, the lack of an Android app is an obvious downside for Android users who prefer using their smartphones for financial management.

 When it comes to successful financial planning, setting both short- and long-term financial goals is important.
 After all, if you don’t have a roadmap for growing your wealth, it’s difficult to know whether you’re staying on track and making the right financial decisions.